 25.8.
-Business referred to the Council, Committee or Community Board
+Business referred to the Community Board, or Committee

-Where an item of business is referred (or referred back) to a Committee or Community Board, the Committee or Board will consider the item at its next meeting unless the meeting resolves otherwise.
+Where an item of business is referred (or referred back) to a Community Board or Committee, the Board or Committee will consider the item at its next meeting unless the meeting resolves otherwise.